AlexMilligan/guardpact/web-app/src/content/docs/02-essential-points/08-family-tax.md

 title: "Essential Point 08: Family-First Tax Code"
 description: "$5,000 per child tax credit (no phase-out).
 Marriage penalty = 0.
 No other deductions."
 date: 2025-11-09
+banner:
+  content: "<b>UNDER CONSTRUCTION:</b> This page is a work-in-progress."
 ---